DUNE-DAQ/daq-buildtools/docs/README.md

 source /cvmfs/dunedaq.opensciencegrid.org/setup_dunedaq.sh
 setup_dbt dunedaq-v3.1.1
 ```
-...if you want to work with `gcc 12.1.0`, which we're moving to as of Sep-23-2022.
-If you wish to work with the "traditional" `gcc 8.2.0`, then replace
-`latest-gcc12` with `dunedaq-v3.1.1`.
+(Though if you want to work with `gcc 12.1.0` for `dunedaq-v3.2.0` candidate testing, see the message at the top of this document)

 After running these two commands, then you'll see something like:
 ```